graphcommerce-org/graphcommerce/.changeset/mean-ligers-fold.md

 ---
-"@graphcommerce/googlerecaptcha": patch
+'@graphcommerce/googlerecaptcha': patch
 ---

-Solve an issue where the grecaptcha.execute method would throw ‘null’ causing the checkout to break in unexpected ways.
+Solve an issue where the `grecaptcha.execute` method would throw `null` causing the checkout to break in unexpected ways.